usegalaxy-eu/website/_posts/2022-04-06-T2T-human-genome.md

 <br>

-The T2T-CHM13v2.0 reference genome, generated primarily by long-read sequencing, provides a significative improvement in the characterization of the centromeric satellite repeats, transposable elements, and segmental duplications.
+The T2T-CHM13v2.0 reference genome, generated primarily by long-read sequencing, provides a significant improvement in the characterization of the centromeric satellite repeats, transposable elements, and segmental duplications.

 Compared to the latest version of the human reference genome GRCh38, it adds nearly 200 million base pairs of novel DNA sequences, revealing 2,880 genes with not assined ortologs in GRCh38 and nearly 2,000 candidate new genes.
 The filled gaps include the entire short arms of five human chromosomes and cover some of the most complex regions of the genome.
 In addition, it corrects thousands of structural errors, including the complete structure of the Y chromosome for the first time.